CrashPlan-Labs/crashplanCLI/docs/userguides/profile.md

 ## Profiles with Multi-Factor Authentication

-If your crashplan user account requires multi-factor authentication, the MFA token can either be passed in with the `--totp` option, or if not passed you will be prompted to enter it before the command executes.
+If your CrashPlan user account requires multi-factor authentication, the MFA token can either be passed in with the `--totp` option, or if not passed you will be prompted to enter it before the command executes.